You are here

 - Office Apps.
 You can use Word, Excel, and PowerPoint online just be logging into the Office 365 portal.
 There are also mobile apps available for your tablet or smartphone.
 Files stored in OneDrive for Business are synced across devices, so you’ll be able to access the latest version of files (when you save them in the cloud), no matter where you are or what device you use.
 When you use Office 365 in the cloud, you save valuable hard drive space and the app runs optimally from Microsoft’s servers.

 - Outlook.
 You can access your Pitt Email from any web browser.
-Not only can you send and receive emails, you can also maintain your calendar and easily create audio conferences and online meetings in Teams or Skype.
+Not only can you send and receive emails, you can also maintain your calendar and easily create audio conferences and online meetings in Teams.
 The web version of Outlook synchronizes with local copies of Outlook, so you’ll always be able to see every email and every meeting.
 Mobile apps make it easy to check email from your phone.

 - Teams.
 If your group has not already created a Teams team, you should consider doing so if any of you will be working remotely.
 In addition to a persistent chat function (i.e., you’ll be able to see old comment threads), it also enables VoIP calls, file sharing, and live online meetings.
 The Planner task/project management feature provides a convenient dashboard for team members to add buckets, tasks, assignments, checklists, and more.